courselabs/kubernetes/labs/pods/README.md

 You can see this in action with a badly-configured app, where the container keeps exiting.
 Write a Pod spec to run a container from the Docker Hub image `courselabs/bad-sleep`.
 Deploy your spec and watch the Pod - what happens after about 30 seconds?
 And after a couple of minutes?

+Kubernetes will keep trying to make the Pod work, so you'll want to remove it when you're done.

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).